-Paper & Pencil Homework - The paper and pencil homework will be assigned in class every day.
+• Paper & Pencil work: Written book homework problems will also be assigned.
+The paper and pencil homework will be assigned in class every day.
 Collection of work will be random.
 If I choose to collect an assignment, I will do so on the due date when class starts.
 Failure to arrive to class on time will result in a loss of homework points.
 Each assignment should be neat with the first page labeled by the section number and the problems in numerical order.
-Failure to meet these requirements or to submit work late will result in points deducted from those designated for the assignment.
-There may also be computer based assignments as a part of 30% to be explained later.
+Failure to meet these requirements or to submit work late will result in points.

-- Late Work on Paper and Pencil: if you do come late to class be sure to submit homework papers promptly upon arriving; you will have a small point deduction for being late.
-No late homework papers will be accepted after the beginning of class or after your initial entrance to class. - Class work: Class work consists of both individual and group activities.
+\\Late Work on Paper and Pencil: if you do come late to class be sure to submit homework papers promptly upon arriving; you will have a small point deduction for being late.
+No late homework papers will be accepted after the beginning of class or after your initial entrance to class.

+• Class work: Class work consists of both individual and group activities.
 Some (but not all) of your inclass activities will be graded.
 For the in-class group work, each group member should complete the work and keep a copy for review.
 However, I may randomly select only one group member's work to grade for the entire group.
 Failure to attend class (excused absences included) will result in a zero on in-class or group work activities and you cannot make-up missed in-class or group work assignments.